Warp Drive propellers are repairable and the blades are individually replaceable.

 Charges depend on the extent of the damage.
 When sending your blade(s) in for repair please complete the Repair/Credit Form shown HERE.

 From the factory, Warp Drive propellers are painted with a Flat Black Lacquer and then sanded slightly with Medium Scotch-Brite® to generate a smooth finish.
-All of our propellers require paint, you should see no carbon fibers after painting.
+All of our propellers require paint, you should not see any carbon fibers after painting.

 Paint has a dramatic effect on propeller balance.
 Whenever you repaint, do your best to apply the same quantity of paint to each propeller blade.
 Let the paint dry completely before balancing.